ManimCommunity/manim/docs/source/installation/for_dev.rst

 Please follow the instructions under :ref:`installing-manim` to install all dependencies.
 Then come back to this page to continue with the installation.

-.. important:: Windows Users can Ignore Pycairo Installation.
+.. important:: Windows Users can skip the steps to install Pycairo.

 Additionally, ``git`` has to be installed.
 For instructions see `Documentation